DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/03-13 Pre-Spring Break Notes.md

 ### Visuals
 - The apartments will no longer be in the order of the game as they currently are
 - Remember, we are moving them to the orb scene before the boss level

+# Vendor Rework
+- Eliminate the idea of "Doctors" and "Dealers".
+- The vendors are now just "a guy"
+- Each dealer will have an increasing selection of powers